Kanti-Kumari/AddressBook/README.md

 	# For Windows OS

-	 1. if wants to run in virtual environment
+	 1. To run in virtual environment
 	 	i. create a virtual env with this command : python3 -m venv anyenvname ii.
 Activate this environment following this command : envname\Scripts\activate

 	 2. Change the Directory to AddressBook : cd AddressBook
-	 3. Run the setup.py file : python setup.py
+	 3. Run the setup.py file : python setup.py develop
 	 				OR
 	 	pip install -r requirements.txt